 Our Psychology plays an important role in diverting our time.
 Often, a crowded room invokes a sense of claustrophobia.
 The more the number of items, the more heat they tend to absorb.
 Hence, decluttering is essential if you want to make your home look cool and airy.
 Store away items that you do not need, leaving the bare essentials to use.
 This will make the space appear larger and allow better circulation of air.

 More the number of lights, the more heat they release.
 Yellow lights tend to release more heat so it is advisable to replace these with white lights.
 Replace these yellow lights with LEDs and CFLs as they are more eco-friendly.
 Since the sun is out for a longer period of time, avoid using artificial lighting- this will not only help you save up on electricity but also keep your indoor spaces free of heat emitted from lights.
+It is also advisable to service air conditioners on regular intervals to keep your home cool this summer.

 Electrical appliances emit heat when supplied with electricity.
 Every small step you take will help you cut down the heat emitted in your home making it much cooler.
 Switch off appliances when not in use.